Sanibel Island Vacation Rentals

 Not only does the Thistle Lodge have picturesque views of the water, it’s also on the beach.
-Part of the Casa Ybel Resort, it has quite a storied history.
+Part of the Casa Ybel Resort, it has quite a storied past.
 Thomas Edison and Henry Ford were known to enjoy lunch and dinner here.
-It features an eclectic menu with European, Asian and,of course, Floridian dishes.
+It features an eclectic menu with European, Asian and, of course, Floridian dishes.

 The Sea Breeze Café is located at the Sundial Beach Resort & Spa.
 Enjoy a quiet, romantic lunch or dinner or spend time with the whole family.
 Everyone will appreciate the gorgeous Gulf of Mexico views.
 Make sure you stop by for live entertainment and Margarita Mondays.

-The décor is reminiscent of Old Florida and highlighted by the restaurant’s beachfront views throughout.
+The décor is reminiscent of Old Florida and highlighted by the restaurant’s beachfront views.
 Traditions also boasts live music year-round.
-You can hear everything from resort style dance music, classic and popular jazz standards, Mo-Town, R&B, disco and dance hits.
-This locals favorite features Italian and Mediterranean style fare.
+You can hear everything from resort-style dance music, classic and popular jazz standards, Motown, R&B, disco and dance hits.
+This locals favorite features Italian and Mediterranean-style fare.

 This eclectic restaurant is on the way to Captiva Island.
 It is overlooks the Gulf and features delicious, fresh food prepared from scratch.
 The best part is the atmosphere and the unbeatable sunset views.

 Pet-Friendly Restaurants on Sanibel

 If you don’t want to leave your furry friend behind, some restaurants on Sanibel don’t mind if Fido tags along.
 According to BringFido.com, these are some of your best bets: